-Many Magento users or even tech enthusiasts may still ask the question that, what’s the difference between the Magento extensions and Magento modules.
+Many Magento users or even tech enthusiasts may still ask the question, what’s the difference between the Magento extensions and Magento modules?
 The question may seem very basic or even childish for many, but it still stands like a mystery in the minds of Magento developers.

 Let’s try to break them down to know the true meaning here, so yes, both of them are the key factor that makes a Magento platform a better one.
 Sometimes it extends the ability in terms of features and some of the functionalities of the Magento platform, like the Magento marketplace extension.

 What do you get here?
 Both could actually work to better the Magento site, but the only difference is which improves the features and functionalities.

 Have any points to deliver?
 Nope?
 Then keep reading and know the differences between them.

 Magento extensions are the simplest package of modules.
 The set of modules fed inside the Magento as the packet is meant to extend the Magento 1 or 2 version features and functionality.

 On can find the extensions in Magento packed up in the following: System > Magento Marketplace> Package Extensions).

 Magento modules are clubbed to form or develop the extensions Magento, as these module packages are the vital packets to create an extension.
 The purpose can be for the community or enterprise users.

 Once developed, these packed modules of Magento were published on the Magento marketplace.

 Still, want more about the difference between Extensions in Magento and Modules?
 Then got the deep here.